arouyan/lakeFS/docs/reference/commands.md

 ## Installing the lakectl command locally

-`lakectl` is distributed as a single binary, with no external dependencies - and is available for MacOS, Windows and Linux.
+`lakectl` is distributed as a single binary with no external dependencies - it's available for MacOS, Windows, and Linux.

 [Download lakectl](../index.md#downloads){: .btn .btn-green target="_blank"}